raspberrypilearning/temperature-log/worksheet.md

 ### Repeatedly viewing the temperature

-In order to record the temperature continuously, we will need to use a loop in our shell script.
+In order to continuously record the temperature we need to use a loop in the shell script.
 There are two options: you can either create a loop that repeats indefinitely, or one that repeats a certain number of times, depending on what you would like to use it for.

-The following will execute the code between `do` and `done` indefinitely:
+The example below will execute the code between `do` and `done` indefinitely:

 ```bash
 while :